streamflow-finance/js-sdk/packages/staking/README.md

   clusterUrl: "https://api.mainnet-beta.solana.com",
   cluster: ICluster.Mainnet
 });
 /*
+  invoker should be of type SignerWalletAdapter | Keypair computePrice and computeLimit are optional
+ */
+const extParams = { invoker, computePrice: 10_000, computeLimit: 'autoSimulate' };
+/*
   Rewards Multiplier powered by 10^9.
   Example: if multiplier is 2_000_000_000 than stakes for maxDuration will have 2x more rewards than stakes for minDuration